-The AAIHS welcomes proposals from scholars at all career stages (from graduate students to senior faculty), as well as independent scholars.
-We welcome submissions for scholarly papers (20-minute presentations), organized panels of three or four papers, poster sessions, lecture-demonstrations, film/video screenings, or workshops.
-While we are happy to accept individual paper submissions, we will give preference to those who submit full panels.
-Proposals should be submitted via email (email@example.com) as a Microsoft Word attachment no later than November 15, 2016.
-The conference organizers will notify participants of acceptances by December 15, 2016.
+The AAIHS welcomes proposals from scholars at all career stages and affiliations (from graduate students to senior faculty and independent scholars).
+We seek submissions for scholarly papers (20-minute presentations), organized panels of three or four papers, poster sessions, lecture-demonstrations, film screenings, or workshops.
+We will accept individual paper submissions, but will give preference to full panel proposals.
+Proposals should be submitted via email (email@example.com) as a Microsoft Word attachment no later than November 15, 2017.

-Individual proposals should include an abstract of no more than 250 words and an abridged C.V.
+Individual proposals should include: an abstract of no more than 250 words and an abridged C.V.
 (1-2 pages).
-They must include the author’s full name, institutional affiliation, phone number, and email address.
-Individual paper proposals also must include the title of the presentation, proposed format of it (paper, poster, etc.), and A/V equipment needs.
+They must include the author’s full name, institutional affiliation, phone number, email address, proposed format (paper, poster, etc.), and A/V equipment needs.

-Complete panel proposals must include the following: (1) a panel abstract and title (2) a 250-word abstract for each paper (3) names, contact information, institutional affiliation, and an abridged C.V. for each presenter (4) names and contact information for the panel chair and commentator (5) format of the presentation (paper, panel, poster, workshop, etc.) and A/V equipment requirements.
+Complete panel proposals should include: (1) a panel abstract and title (2) a 250-word abstract for each paper (3) names, contact information, institutional affiliation, and an abridged C.V. for each presenter (4) names and contact information for the panel chair and commentator (5) format of the presentation (paper, panel, poster, workshop, etc.) and A/V equipment requirements.

 The AAIHS is pleased to offer multiple competitive travel grants to defray the costs of conference attendance.
 Graduate students and contingent faculty in good-standing as members of the AAIHS are encouraged to apply.
-Conference participants are also invited to submit their paper for consideration in the AAIHS’s second annual Du Bois-Wells Paper Prize competition.
+Graduate students whose papers are accepted are also invited to submit their paper for consideration for the AAIHS’s annual Du Bois-Wells Paper Prize competition.
 The winner and first runner-up will receive cash prizes.
-Further details regarding the travel grants and paper prize are available here.
+Further details regarding the travel grants and paper prize are available at aaihs.org.

 **Download a PDF version of the Call for Papers here.